Mcgode/kryne-engine/README.md

 ## Current Status

-Most of the basic common structure of the code is done.
-I've put the Sphere project on hold, and I'm working on the SunLight project.
+The code structure and the pipeline are currently having an overhaul.

 More specifically, right now, I'm working on:
+- Restructure engine code, to improve current pipeline and have one similar to [three.js](https://threejs.org))
-- Switch to using smart pointers in the project (because modern C++)
+- Switch to smart pointers
-- Set up a shader chunk model which will allow for better dynamic shaders

 ## Individual projects